Deep learning reveals hidden interactions in complex systems: Advantages of Neural Attention

-Here, $||$ indicates the concatenation of two vectors and $u$ is the vector of global variables.
-Note that the additive mechanism is technically the same as a single layer of perceptrons.
-Table 3 shows the results of AgentNet for VM that employs different attention mechanisms.
-(In this case and following demonstration, the system has 100 agents compared to 300 agents of the main manuscript version.
-This results in slightly lower NLL value, $-1.013$, compared to the one reported in the manuscript, $-0.856$ since the system with lower density is easier to predict.)
-We observed that both additive and multiplicative attention cannot fully capture the nonlinear and complex interaction range of complex systems as neural attention does.

-One possible reason for the outperformance of neural attention is that the interaction range of a complex system is far more nonlinear and complicated that conventional attention mechanisms are relatively under-parametrized for such interaction range.
-This surmise is further supported if the performance gap decreases as the interaction boundary becomes more linear.
-We experimented with \textit{smoothed} version Vicsek model, where interaction strength is defined as a sigmoid function $s(x) = 1/(1+\exp[b(x-a)])$.
-Fig. S1 shows the performances of VAIN(exponential based atention from \cite{IN_vain}), GAT (conventional transformer) and AgentNet (neural attention) with different $b$ when $a = 1$.
-Note that original interaction boundary coincides with $b \rightarrow \infty $ case.
-The results show the difference between two mechanisms scales with $b$, which underpins the aforementioned nonlinearity hypothesis.
+Neural attention requires a greater number of parameters to optimize, but showed greater performance in predicting complex agents compared to existing attention mechanisms, as shown in the main manuscript.
+One possible reason for the outperformance of neural attention is that the interaction range of a complex system is far more nonlinear and complicated than conventional attention mechanisms can handle, which are relatively under-parametrized for such interaction ranges.
+This assumption is further supported if the performance gap decreases as the interaction boundary becomes more linear.
+We experimented with a \textit{smoothed} version VM (Fig. 7A), where interaction strength is defined as a sigmoid function $s(x) = 1/(1+\exp[b(x-a)])$.
+Figure 7B shows the performances of VAIN (exponential-based attention from \cite{IN_vain}), GAT (conventional transformer), and AgentNet (neural attention) with different $b$ when $a = 1$.
+Note that the original interaction boundary coincides with the $b \rightarrow \infty $ case.
+Results illustrate the difference between the scales of the two mechanisms for $b$, which underpins the aforementioned nonlinearity hypothesis.